- Download our Moving to Denmark Guide (PDF)

 LGBTQ+ in Denmark

-Denmark is one of the most socially liberal countries in the world and has some of the most progressive laws supporting the LGBTQ+ community.
-Same-sex sexual activity has been legal since 1933, and in 1989 Denmark became the first country in the world to legally recognise same-sex unions.
+The LGBTQ+ community in Denmark enjoys some of the most progressive laws in the world.
+Same-sex sexual activity has been legal since 1933, and in 1989, Denmark became the first country in the world to legally recognise same-sex unions.
 Same-sex marriage has been possible since 2012.
-In 2014, Denmark became the first country to allow legal change of gender without a medical expert statement.
+In 2014, Denmark became the first country to allow legal gender change without a medical expert statement.

 Further reading